Ex-Oregon football star recounts disarming student with gun

 A police report says the incident was a "suicide attempt with a gun" and someone added in bold handwriting "enhanced bail/suicidal."

-Diaz declined an interview with authorities over the weekend and has no prior convictions, according to court papers.
+Diaz has declined an interview with authorities and has no prior convictions, according to court papers.
 He's being held on $500,000 bail.

 Lowe said he was called on a radio to go to a classroom in the fine arts building and get a student.
 When he got there, the substitute teacher told him the student wasn't in class.
 Lowe was about to leave when Diaz entered the room.